SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 SpeedyWeather.jl is a library to simulate and analyze the global atmospheric circulation on the sphere.
-It implements several 2D and 3D models solving different sets of equations:
+It implements several 2D and 3D models which solve different sets of equations:

 - the primitive equations with and without humidity (\autoref{fig:primitive}),
 - the shallow water equations (\autoref{fig:swm}), and